Cancel

 Finding what works for you

-We hope these tips help you tackle your first event.
-It's important to remember that as you gain more experience preparing for running events, you'll begin to learn what things work for you to get the best out of yourself on the day.
-Don't forget to have fun and enjoy the experience for what it is!
+We hope these tips help you feel ready to take on your first event.
+As you gain more experience preparing for running events, you’ll start to discover what works best for you and how to bring out your best on the day.
+Most importantly, don’t forget to have fun and enjoy the experience for what it is.

 About the author